 Switch adapted toys are toys that have been modified so the original switches are rerouted to a larger switch that is easily accessible and easy to operate.
 Depending on your child’s particular challenges, the new switch may be a finger switch, foot switch or button switch of varying size and material.
 A NAPA favorite is the BIGmack switch available from AbleNet.

-You may purchase already adapted switch toys from many special needs websites as well as Amazon.
+You may purchase already adapted switch toys for special needs on many special needs websites as well as Amazon.
 One of our favorite adapted switch toys is the Switch Spinner, which can be used to adapt many different board games.

 If you are handy, try adapting a switch-toy yourself!
 Even if you aren’t handy, it might be worth the effort to give it a go!
 In addition to this written tutorial, there are also many how-to videos available on YouTube.

 Use a battery interrupter to convert simple on/off battery-powered toys.
 Our therapists use battery interrupters (available from Amazon) to switch adapt toys like Spin Art and Elefun.